Celebrating Sippican: Marion in the Golden Age

 Guest Curators Judith W. Rosbe and Frank McNamee

-Experience Marion history as it rose in social and cultural prominence in the late 19th century as a destination resort community for noteworthy individuals from President Grover Cleveland to artist Charles Dana Gibson.
+This exhibition explored Marion history as it rose in social and cultural prominence in the late 19th century as a destination resort community for noteworthy individuals from President Grover Cleveland to artist Charles Dana Gibson.
 The Golden Age of Marion began after the Civil War when it emerged from a sleepy seaside village to a summer gathering place of artists, writers, actors, musicians and other intellectual leaders and celebrities at the end of the 19th and beginning of the 20th centuries.

 Charles Dana Gibson, Picturesque America, Anywhere along the Coast.